briangmiguel/technology-modernization-fund/_pages/board.md

 **Sean Connelly, Trusted Internet Connections Program Manager, Cybersecurity and Infrastructure Security Agency, Department of Homeland Security**

 {% include board-member.html path="headshots/connelly.jpg" alt-text="Sean Connelly" %} Sean Connelly serves as the Trusted Internet Connections (TIC) Program Manager at the Cybersecurity and Infrastructure Security Agency (CISA) within the Department of Homeland Security (DHS).
 Mr. Connelly leads the federal government’s strategy to securely protect government networks that connect to the Internet and cloud providers.
 Mr. Connelly joined DHS in 2013 and has served in a variety of roles, including the development of TIC 1, 2 and 3, along with the deployment of CISA’s sensor capabilities (operationally known as EINSTEIN 3A), and was part of the initial architectural team that stood-up the Continuous Diagnostics and Mitigation program.
 Additionally, Mr. Connelly was a lead author on the ‘IT Modernization Report to the President’ in 2017, as well as a co-author of NIST’s Special Publicization towards ‘Zero Trust Architectures’ in 2019.
 Mr. Connelly has over 20 years of experience in the IT and cybersecurity domain.

-**Sanjay Gupta, Chief Technology Officer, U.S. Small Business Administration**

-{% include board-member.html path="headshots/gupta.jpg" alt-text="Sanjay Gupta" %} Sanjay Gupta joined the U.S. Small Business Administration in January 2017 as Chief Technology Officer (CTO) from the private sector.
-Sanjay is a business driven, results oriented leader, adept at leveraging technology to innovate and deliver results quickly.
-He brings to SBA an exclusive combination of experiences as a CIO/CTO, Managing Partner Consulting, and as a Research Analyst.
-As SBA’s CTO, Sanjay has led major 90-day transformations in each of the last four years.
-These modernization initiatives with inter-agency collaboration have not only benefited the SBA but have also informed change across the federal government landscape.
-Throughout his career, Sanjay has led business/IT transformations across industries.
-He brings extensive global experience across industries in areas such as IT Strategy, Innovation, Digital Transformation, Architecture, Cloud, Cybersecurity, Agile Development and Open Source.
-Sanjay has authored over 20 research white papers focused on advice and guidance for CIOs/Boards.
-He is a recognized industry thought leader, keynote presenter, speaker and author.